arizvisa/ida-minsc/docs/static/tutorials.rst

    >

-2. One issue with using :py:func:`function.down` is since it only returns addresses that a function can call, it will still return :py:obj:`False` if a function makes an indirect call.
-Let's improve this via the following variation.
+2. One issue with using :py:func:`function.down` is since it only returns addresses that a function is capable of calling, it will still return :py:obj:`False` if the function we apply it to makes an indirect call.
+   Let's improve this by looking for any call via the following variation.

 .. code-block:: python